aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 - Definitions that associate names with values provide a limited means of abstraction
 {% endnote %}

-Now we will learn about **procedure definitions**, a much more powerful abstraction technique by with a compound operation can be given a name and then referred to as a unit.
+Now we will learn about **procedure definitions**, a much more powerful abstraction technique by which a compound operation can be given a name and then referred to as a unit.

 The general form of a procedure definition is